ubclaunchpad/LP-website/src/docs/onboarding/leads.md

 - Get to know their team members on a more personal level
 - Figure out what their goals out and how they (or the rest of Launch Pad) can help them achieve those goals
-  - Especially keep in mind that you will be asked to [nominate potential leads](/handbook/strategy/recurring-processes.md#leads), so encourage members who express interest in taking on this role!
+  - Especially keep in mind that you will be asked to [nominate potential leads](/handbook/recurring-processes#leads), so encourage members who express interest in taking on this role!
-- Determine if team members need any additional additional support from Launch Pad
+- Determine if team members need any additional support from Launch Pad
 - Get feedback about team and club operations

 Leads should keep track of any noteworthy items to bring up during [leads meetings](#meetings).

 #### Team Tools

-Other than [Slack](/handbook/tools/slack.md), [GitHub](/handbook/tools/github.md), and [Google Drive](/handbook/tools/drive.md), we have a variety of recommended tooling listed in the [tools section](/handbook/README.md#tools).
+Other than [Slack](/tools/slack.md), [GitHub](/tools/github.md), and [Google Drive](/tools/drive.md), we have a variety of recommended tooling listed in the tools section.

 **For team and knowledge management**, we recommend that leads stick to the recommended tools, so that each team's material is available for everyone to access, and to keep management tooling to a minimum - certain platforms like GitHub are already a bit of a learning curve for some members, on top of other technical tools they need to learn to leverage.

 ### Meetings

 Leads meetings between all leads (technical and non-technical) should happen on a weekly basis.
-These meetings should have a [sprint meetings](../project-management/sprints.md#sprint-meetings)-style meeting notes document set up for the year.
+These meetings should have a sprint meetings-style meeting notes document set up for the year.
 During meetings:

 - The **co-presidents** will provide club updates and discussion topics.
 - All **tech leads** will provide updates on their team's progress (including their designers).
 They should provide at least on highlight from their team for the week as well.